Aman855180/disease-outbreak-predictor/README.md

 ---

 ## How It Works
+The core challenge with time-series disease data is that you cannot use a random train/test split doing so would leak future information into training.
+I used a time-based split instead, training on the peak outbreak period and testing on the declining tail.

-Raw case data is cumulative — so the first thing I had to do was derive weekly new cases by taking the difference per country over time.
+Raw case data is cumulative so the first thing I had to do was derive weekly new cases by taking the difference per country over time.
 From there I engineered features that capture what actually precedes an outbreak: